Kerry to woo Modi's India, but quick progress unlikely

 India, which for decades had close military links with the Soviet Union while leading the world non-aligned movement, is cautious about being too closely associated with U.S. strategic policy, not least because of its economic links with China.

+"They may end up doing pretty much what the United States wants, but they will do so their own way."

+(This version of the story was refiled to remove an extraneous word in the third paragraph.)

-(Reporting by David Brunnstrom in Washington and Frank Jack Daniel and Sanjeev Miglani in New Delhi; Editing by David Storey, Clarence Fernandez and Mohammad Zargham)
+(Reporting by David Brunnstrom in Washington and Frank Jack Daniel and Sanjeev Miglani in New Delhi; Editing by David Storey)